-The history of the Malleable Iron Range Company dates back to 1896 when A.C.
-Terrell and Silas McClure opened up a stove manufacturing factory in St. Louis, Missouri.
-By 1899 they had incorporated their fledgling company and official called it the Malleable Iron Range Co.
-At this time they also created a logo and brand for their stoves, Monarch, and relocated the company from St. Louis to Beaver Dam, Wisconsin.
+In 1896, A.C.
+Terrell and Silas McClure opened a stove factory in St. Louis.
+By 1899, they had incorporated their fledgling company as the Malleable Iron Range Company.
+They created the Monarch brand for their stoves and moved the company to Beaver Dam, Wisconsin.

-The original stoves and ranges that Malleable produced were wood-burning and coal-burning household appliances.
-They became popular quickly, which led the company to start working with inventor Sam Insull to make and sell electric ranges under the brand name Fedelco.
-Eventually the company also expanded its lineup to include washing machines, irons, and other household products.
+Malleable’s original household stoves and ranges burned coal or wood and quickly became popular.
+The company then worked with inventor Sam Insull to design and sell electric ranges under the brand name Fedelco; subsequently, Malleable expanded its lineup to include washing machines, irons, and other household products.

-Malleable produced stoves and ranges for decades, earning a name and a reputation for making reliable and sturdy appliances.
-Their lineup of appliances, which went way beyond the stoves and ranges they began with, were more expensive than those of competitors, but they kept clients coming back for the high quality of the products.
-They found a niche in making top-of-the-line products and excelled at it.
-Monarch quickly became a widely-recognized brand and household name.
+For decades, Malleable manufactured stoves and ranges, earning a reputation for their reliable and sturdy appliances.
+Malleable appliances were more expensive than the competition, but buyers kept coming back because of the quality of the products.
+Malleable found a niche for top-of-the-line products and quickly became a household name.

 Malleable Asbestos Use

-Many of the ranges and stoves that Malleable produced were lined with asbestos insulation.
-Before the risks of being exposed to asbestos were well known, the company even advertised that asbestos was used in their products.
-It was a material that helped to make their ranges more durable and long-lasting.
-The water heaters used by utility companies were also likely to have contained asbestos insulation.
+These properties were vital in many of Malleable’s products, and many of their ranges and stoves were lined with asbestos insulation.
+Before the risks of asbestos were well known, the company even advertised its asbestos use.
+Malleable water heaters used by utility companies may also have contained asbestos insulation.

 Lawsuits and Bankruptcy